Frequently Asked Questions

 4. What Special Training And Experience Do You Have In Estate Tax Planning?

-It is important to have a tax professional with decades of experience in preparing hundreds of sophisticated estate tax plans.
+It is important to have a tax professional with decades of experience in preparing thousands of sophisticated estate tax plans.

 5. How Long Will This Process Take?

 After the initial meeting to determine your objectives, the estate tax planning process can transpire over as little as one month.
 However, depending upon the planning process that you select, it can be implemented gradually over a series of years.

 Some sophisticated estate tax planning can be accomplished for as little as $10,000.
 Of course, more elaborate planning can be many times that amount.